armalitedev/upfgs/README.md

 How it works:\
 ⇒ upfgs uses smart contract technologies to ensure that a a provability fair environment.

-Problems and features to be added:\
+Problems:\
-·
+· Still relies on the Web3 API.
-·
+· Not functioning

 Estimated finish date: 2022